get-convex/convex-backend/crates/fivetran_destination/docs/overview.md

 | NULL          | Null        | Exact       |
 | JSON          | Object      | Inexact     |

 > NOTE: Short/Int are converted to float64 for ease of use in javascript (as `number`).
-There is no data loss as Number.MAX_SAFE_INTEGER = 2^53 - 1.
-> NOTE: Decimal is converted to string to ensure no data loss.
-Eg "1234.5678"
+There is no data loss as `Number.MAX_SAFE_INTEGER = 2^53 - 1`.
+Decimal is converted to STRING to ensure no data loss (e.g. "1234.5678").

-> NOTE: Naive date uses standard string representation of YYYY-MM-DD.
-> NOTE: Naive datetime uses standard string representation of YYYY-MM-DD HH:MM:SS.
+> NOTE: Naive date uses standard string representation of `YYYY-MM-DD`.
+Naive datetime uses standard string representation of `YYYY-MM-DD HH:MM:SS`.

-> NOTE: UTC datetime uses milliseconds since UNIX epoch
+> NOTE: UTC datetime uses milliseconds since UNIX epoch.

 ### Fivetran-generated data

 Fivetran adds a single `fivetran` column containing a Convex object to the source data.
-Some of the fields (`synced`, `deleted`) are for internal purposes.
+Some of the columns (`synced`, `deleted`) are for internal purposes.

 ### Table and column name transformations

-If your source table is `default.cars`, then your convex table will be named `default_cars`.
+If your source table is `default.cars`, then your Convex table will be named `default_cars`.
 Convex deployments do not have a concept of namespaced tables, so it uses this notation to preserve the namespace information.

-Columns names that begin with `_` are not supported in Convex.
+Column names that begin with `_` are not supported in Convex.
 Instead, those columns are synced to the destination nested within the `fivetran.columns` column.
-For example, a column named `_line` would end up in the `fivetran.columns.line` nested column.
+For example, a column named `_line` would be synced as a nested column named `fivetran.columns.line`.